Today's Sunday • 8 mins read

 Effects of Gaslighting On The Victim

-Prolonged gaslighting can break a victim’s self-esteem, erode their confidence, distort their self-image and viewpoint, and even lead to the appearance of anxiety and depression.
+Prolonged gaslighting can break a target’s self-esteem, erode confidence, distort self-image and viewpoint, and even lead to anxiety and depression.

-Some other effects of gaslighting are PTSD, suicidal ideation, high blood pressure, overthinking, paranoia, debilitating frustration, learned helplessness, symptoms of dependence disorder, and phobias.
+Some more severe effects could be PTSD, thoughts about self-injury, high blood pressure, overthinking, paranoia, debilitating frustration, learned helplessness, symptoms of dependence disorder, and phobias.

-Some victims may experience a “nervous breakdown” as a result of their partner’s gaslighting behavior, and in the worst cases, may inflict self-harm.
+Some may experience a “nervous breakdown” or go into rage spells (“reactive abuse“) because of their partner’s constant gaslighting.
+In the worst cases, the target may inflict self-harm.

 Origin Story of Gaslighting